 This paid forum software runs on PHP, like many other ones.
 It has developed by a senior vBulletin developer and has a seriously competitive environment at a lesser price.
 This forum system has some pretty good SEO features in our daily routine of forum postings and managing.

 Many forum owners that used Vbulletin have switched to Xenforo and are quite happy with it.
 Their community is very active, and many add-ons are released or updated daily.
 Check Xenforo Resource Manager.

-vBulletin or vB is one of the most popular paid forum software on the internet.
-Many of the prominent websites using forums have taken vB as their first preference.
-It has so many great features like – photo albums, groups, event and task management, blog sites, calendar, forum, and much more.
+vBulletin, or vB, is one of the most popular paid forum software on the internet.
+Many prominent websites using forums have taken vB as their first preference.
+It has so many great features like – photo albums, groups, event and task management, blog sites, calendars, forums, and much more.

-With its latest version, you can get three types of elements – Publishing Suite, mobile suite, and a classic panel that makes it possible for every forum publisher to grab their audience.
+With its latest version, you can get three elements – Publishing Suite, mobile suite, and a classic panel that allows every forum publisher to grab their audience.
 A must-have for professional forum needs.

 3.4.4 Simple Machines Forum (SMF) – Free